-A small ceremony was held on November 20 where Jurkas presented a check to Fruitport Education President Norm Heerema in the amount of $2,081.
-K-12 S.T.E.M. teachers will decide collectively how funds will be used to support their students learning.
-A few ideas from their list include supplies and materials to help S.T.E.M. classes connect what students learned in other subjects such as literature, or possibly toward a piece of larger equipment.
+A small ceremony was held on November 20, 2017 where Jurkas presented a check to Fruitport Education President Norm Heerema in the amount of $2,081.
+K-12 STEM teachers decide collectively how funds are used to support their students' learning.

-The FEF board of directors are grateful to be entrusted to administer the memorial funds to carry on Doug's legacy now and in the future.
+The Fruitport Education Foundation is grateful to be entrusted to administer the memorial funds to carry on Doug's legacy.